CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

    `snmpd` reads the `createUser` line from `/var/lib/snmp/snmpd.conf`, removes it, and replaces it with the localized key it derives from the `EngineID`.
 To remove the user, stop `snmpd`, delete the lines containing the username from `/var/lib/snmp/snmpd.conf`, then start `snmpd` again.

-After you upgrade, the `fips.conf` drop-in is in `/etc/systemd/system/` and persists across package and image upgrades; `snmpd` continues to run without this hardening setting after you upgrade.
+After you upgrade, the `fips.conf` file remains in the `/etc/systemd/system/` directory and persists across package and image upgrades.
 After you upgrade to Cumulus Linux 5.18 or later, remove the file and restore the default:

 ```
 cumulus@switch:~$ sudo rm /etc/systemd/system/snmpd.service.d/fips.conf
 cumulus@switch:~$ sudo systemctl daemon-reload
 cumulus@switch:~$ sudo systemctl restart snmpd.service
 ```

-On Cumulus Linux 5.18 and later you can configure SNMPv3 authentication with NVUE using auth-sha with encrypt-aes, or continue to configure SHA-2 authentication with `net-snmp`.

 ### Configure an SNMP View Definition